Strong-Towns-Ottawa/Strong-Towns-Ottawa.github.io/transportation/index.md

 ---
 title: Transportation
 layout: page
-subtitle: Housing is one of the most important aspects of our cities.
-Everyone needs a place to live and call home, and the way we currently tackle housing is making this less attainable for your average Ottawan.
-It has become unaffordable, bland, and forces you to live further from necessities and amenities.
+subtitle: Good transportation is the backbone of our cities.
+Every interaction with your city involves you moving from place to place.
+Transportation involves many different modes including walking, biking, driving, public transit, and more.
+Getting this step right can make or break our city.
 show_title: false
 ---